 Since 1992, Ms. Amri I. Hernandez-Pellerano has been working for the Power Systems Branch (PSB) at Goddard Space Flight Center (GSFC).
-She is a Power System Electronics designer and has been involved in the design and implementation of power system electronics (PSE) for various scientific spacecrafts.
-These include The Tropical Rainfall Measuring Mission (TRMM), the Microwave Anisotropy Probe (MAP), the Earth Observing-1 (EO-1), the Lunar Reconnaissance Observer (LRO) and the Solar Dynamics Observatory (SDO).
-She has also been part of the Power System for the GPM and MMS missions, currently scheduled to launch in 2013 and 2014 respectively.
-Another exciting part of her work is her involvement in international collaborations, such as the Aquarius/SAC-D (Satelite de Applicaciones Cientificas D) mission with Argentina, launched in 2011.
+She has been involved in the design and implementation of Power System Electronics (PSE) for various scientific spacecrafts.
+These include various in-house developments like the Tropical Rainfall Measuring Mission (TRMM launched 1997), the Wilkinson Microwave Anisotropy Probe (WMAP, 2001), the Lunar Reconnaissance Observer (LRO, 2009), the Solar Dynamics Observatory (SDO, 2010), the Global Precipitation Measurement (GPM, 2014) mission and the Magnetospheric Multiscale (MMS, 2015) mission.
+She has contributed to out-of-house developments like EO-1 (2001) and the international partnership of the Aquarius/SAC-D mission with Argentina (2011).

 She was born and raised in the island of Puerto Rico.
 Throughout her school years, she always enjoyed math and science.
 Her parents encouraged her to pursue a college education and they always emphasized the advantages of obtaining a college degree.
 She completed her Bachelor’s degree in Electrical Engineering (BSEE) degree at the University of Puerto Rico, Mayaguez Campus.
 While in college, she had the opportunity to work at GSFC as a summer intern, which led her to recommend to every young student to obtain a summer opportunity in his or her field of interest.
 Soon after college, she started working at GSFC full time.
 While working full time, GSFC provided her the opportunity to complete a Masters degree in Electrical Engineering from The Johns Hopkins University.